benmvp/react-workshop/14-reduxy-actions-reducers/README.md

 ## Next

 As of now our app is not calling or utilizing the actions we have created.
-Go to [Step 15 - XXXXX](../15-connect-app-and-store/) to actually create the store and properly hydrate our app using our store and reducers.
+Go to [Step 15 - Connect App and Store](../15-connect-app-and-store/) to actually create the store and properly hydrate our app using our store and reducers.

 ## Resources